51Degrees/51Degrees-PatternWrapper-Perl/README.md

 FiftyOneDegrees-Pattern Version 1.0.1.4
 =======================================

+**Please note that this repository is no longer actively maintained.
+Instead, please use the C-Extension which can be found here:** https://github.com/51Degrees/Device-Detection/tree/master/perl

 This is a Perl wrapper for 51Degrees Device Detection Pattern library.

 It requires a recent Pattern database file from 51Degrees.